 Last but never least: dessert!
 I mentioned a few options above, but I’d be remiss to not mention Unrefined Bakery.
 They have a vegan cupcake of the month, and vegan cake of the month, and I don’t know what it is, but the cakes are always so much better than the cupcakes.
 So if you’ve tried their cupcakes and weren’t pleased, please go back and get a slice of cake!
 I have to mention this because so many friends have disappointingly tried their cupcakes and not gone back.
 Get the cake!
 It’s so good, the flavors change monthly, and every month’s options are delicious.

 Are you visiting Dallas, too?!
 Here’s my favorite choices for vegan options in Dallas.
 After you’ve gotten your fill of the best Fort Worth vegan restaurants, head on over to our bigger sister for even more options and finer dining.

-(The original post from December 9, 2015 is updated at least annually with the best Fort Worth vegan restaurants and meals)
+(The original post from December 9, 2015 is updated several times a year with the best Fort Worth vegan restaurants and meals)